Research. University of Navarra

 It carries out an intense innovation activity in the prevention, diagnosis and treatment of cancer, supported by solid multidisciplinary teams that develop cutting-edge research , clinical trials and treatments based on the latest technology and evidence available.
 It integrates the training and training of health professionals and biomedical researchers.

-A new space for the promotion of the training of students from different Schools, the research multidisciplinary and applied high school of Biodiversity and Environment and the scientificknowledge dissemination , through a pioneering program of activities and exhibition of the Science Museum collection.
+A new space for the promotion of the training of students from different Schools, the research multidisciplinary and applied Biodiversity and Environment Institute and the scientificknowledge dissemination , through a pioneering program of activities and exhibition of the Science Museum collection.

 Technology Centre Association CEIT